cloudfoundry-attic/cf-docs/README.md

 ### Bugs

-When you are getting started with Cloud Foundry, and are still learning your way around the repositories, you can raise bugs with [cloudfoundry.atlassian.net](http://cloudfoundry.atlassian.net/).
+When you are getting started with Cloud Foundry, and are still learning your way around the repositories, you can file bugs in each repo's Github Issue section.

-As you grow more experienced, you will discover that many of the sub-projects of Cloud Foundry have their own ticket systems via each project's GitHub Issues.

 ### Support

+Support issues that are particular to the Cloud Foundry public PaaS available at http://cloudfoundry.com can be filed at the address below.

 * [support.cloudfoundry.com](http://support.cloudfoundry.com)